domRiddle/ASF/IPC.md

 ---

+### During startup of IPC I'm getting an error: `System.IO.IOException: Failed to bind to address, An attempt was made to access a socket in a way forbidden by its access permissions`

+This error indicates that something else on your machine is either already using that port, or reserved it for future use.
+This could be you if you're attempting to run second ASF instance on the same machine, but most often that's Windows excluding port `1242` from your usage, therefore you'll have to move ASF to another port.
+In order to do that, follow example config above, and simply try to pick other port, such as `12420`.

+---

 ### Why am I getting `403 Forbidden` error when not using `IPCPassword`?

 Starting with ASF V5.1.2.1, we've added additional security measure that, by default, allows only loopback interface (`localhost`, your own machine) to access ASF API without `IPCPassword` set in the config.
 This is because using `IPCPassword` should be a **minimum** security measure set by everybody who decides to expose ASF interface further.
 You're still able to override this decision by specifying the networks which you trust to reach ASF without `IPCPassword` specified, you can set those in `KnownNetworks` property in custom config.
 However, unless you **really** know what you're doing and fully understand the risks, you should instead use `IPCPassword` as declaring `KnownNetworks` will allow everybody from those networks to access ASF API unconditionally.